roentgen/BoneMappedDriver/Documents/manual.md

  You put additional bones to joint on your rig system.
 This bone shall be a reference.
 And then, you add shape-keys or morphs (or else vertices animation) so that a mesh can be corrected and modified correspond with rotation angle between a reference and deforming bone.
  Keep your mind to remain references bone after exported.

- When you use Blender and AutoRig-Pro addon, select additional bones and press 'Set Custom Bones'
+ When you use Blender and AutoRig-Pro addon, select additional bones and press 'Set Custom Bones'.

 [Set Custom Bones in Blender with AutoRig-Pro](img/set_custom_bones.png)